LANGUAGES IN PRIMARY

 Our FAL pathway

 For FAL pupils who wish to intensify their French learning experience and do not want to study Chinese.
-Classes are small and focus on specific objectives.
+Classes take place during Chinese class time.
+Groups are small and focus on specific objectives.

 Chinese Language and Culture classes